unt-libraries/django-premis-event-service/README.rst

 .. code-block :: sh

   # start the app
-  $ docker-compose up -d
+  $ docker-compose up -d db app

   # optional: add a superuser in order to login to the admin interface
-  $ docker-compose run --rm app ./manage.py createsuperuser
+  $ docker-compose run manage createsuperuser

 The code is in a volume that is shared between your workstation and the app container, which means any edits you make on your workstation will also be reflected in the Docker container.
 No need to rebuild the container to pick up changes in the code.